kabard/pangolin/README.md

 - configuration change without restart
 - Customization dashbaord for analytics and luece search for analytics
 - webhook on api calls.
+- cli for admin operation and configuration changes.
+- genrator for plugin and polices.

 ## Installation
 run the docker-compose to spawn up the resources.